xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 ... know the image conditions of the data collected on your system?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. From Frames.mdoc file.
+1. From *Frames.mdoc* file.
 This is a metadata file to record all the conditions for each frame stack file collected.
-It contains the most
+It contains
-   complete information inclduing total dose, stage positions, frame dose, frame numbers and navigator label for this exposure.
+   the most complete information inclduing total dose, stage positions, frame dose, frame numbers and navigator label for this exposure.

-2. From Setup.png - an image file.
+2. From *Setup.png* - an image file.
 This is snapshot for Camera Setup Dialog window and with frame data setup window.
 This image shows
    total dose, dose rate on camera, frame numbers, frame time etc..

-3. From header.
+3. From image header.
 You can get header information for MRC and TIFF image stack by an IMOD program *header*:

 .. code-block:: none